quisquous/cactbot/docs/LogGuide.md

 It is also to be noted that this value has slowly increased over time and was `3C` back in 2017.

-The other shift is that plenary indulgance lists the number of stacks in the flags as `113`, `213`, or `313` respectively.
+The other shift is that plenary indulgence lists the number of stacks in the flags as `113`, `213`, or `313` respectively.
 These are always followed by `4C3`.
 Therefore, these should also be shifted over two to find the real flags.